No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 “They say God made them this way,” Brody pondered of his classmates.

-After being presented with the video evidence, the Utah middle school’s spokesperson suddenly went silent on the issue for over 2 weeks.
-Sorenson, in the meantime, has been responding to continued threatening calls, according to the school, “from out of state.”
+After being presented with the video evidence of the Therians at the Mt.
+Nebo school, the Utah middle school’s spokesperson suddenly went silent on the issue for over 2 weeks.
+The district itself said they could not speak while they launched an investigation.
+The district also denied a FOIA request in May for all electronic communications using the words ‘furries’ and ‘therians.’
+Sorenson, in the meantime, has been responding to continued threatening phone calls, according to the school, “from out of state.”

-Former staffer Katie Ogren, who resigned 1 week before the brouhaha, described the behavior as “harassment” but also says that the conflict goes both ways.
+Former staffer Katie Ogren, who resigned 1 week before the brouhaha, described the Therian behavior as “harassment” but also says that the conflict goes both ways.
 Those rebelling against the status quo then become the target of backlash.
 Ogren also said that reports of “groping” at Mt.
 Nebo are not attributed to one student group alone.

 “The lack of discipline goes so much deeper,” Ogren said.
 She points to an administration that puts being “curious, patient and tolerant” (per a letter to parents and students) over enforcing rules.

-The 13 year old’s petition stays on message, emphasizing school policy that already should prohibit “Jewelry, accessories, tattoos, hair, facial hair, and other elements of a student's appearance that draw (undue) attention, distract, disrupt, or otherwise interfere with the learning atmosphere at school.”
+The 13 year old’s petition stays on message, emphasizing school policy that already should prohibit “Jewelry, accessories, tattoos, hair, facial hair, and other elements of a student's appearance that draw attention, distract, disrupt, or otherwise interfere with the learning atmosphere at school.”